-All equity-based payments, including grants of stock options and restricted stock units ("RSUs") are recognized at their estimated fair value at the grant date, and compensation expense is recognized on a straight-line basis over the grantee's requisite vesting period.
-During the three months ended March 31, 2021, we granted RSUs to certain members of our management and employees representing an aggregate 492,744 shares of common stock, and during the three months ended March 31, 2020, we granted RSUs to members of our Board of Directors and certain members of our employees, directors and employees representing an aggregate of 341,000 shares of common stock.
+All equity-based payments, including grants of stock options and Restricted Stock Units ("RSUs") are recognized at their estimated fair value at the grant date, and compensation expense is recognized on a straight-line basis over the grantee's requisite vesting period.
+During the nine months ended September 30, 2021, we granted RSUs to certain members of our management and employees representing an aggregate of 4,332,244 shares of common stock (see Notes 8 and 10 to the Consolidated Financial Statements), and during the nine months ended September 30, 2020, we granted RSUs to members of our Board of Directors and certain members of our management and employees representing an aggregate of 361,000 shares of common stock.
 For the purpose of valuing stock options granted to our employees, directors and officers, we use the Black-Scholes option pricing model.
-We granted options to purchase an aggregate of 1,441,050 and 1,158,900 shares of common stock to management, employees and directors during the three months ended March 31, 2021 and 2020, respectively.
+We granted options to purchase an aggregate of 1,757,050 and 1,398,412 shares of common stock to management, employees and directors during the nine months ended September 30, 2021 and 2020, respectively.
 To determine the risk-free interest rate, we utilized the U.S. Treasury yield curve in effect at the time of the grant with a term consistent with the expected term of our awards.
 The expected term of the options granted is in accordance with SEC Staff Accounting Bulletins 107 and 110, and is based on the average between vesting terms and contractual terms.
-The expected dividend yield reflects our current and expected future policy for dividends on our common stock became publicly traded in the fourth quarter of 2013.
-We will continue to analyze the expected stock price volatility and expected term assumptions and will adjust our Black-Scholes option pricing assumptions as appropriate.
-In accordance with Accounting Standards Update ("ASU") No. 2016-09, Improvements to Employee Share-Based Payment Accounting (Topic 718), we have elected not to establish a forfeiture rate, as stock-based compensation expense related to forfeitures of unvested stock options is fully reversed at the time of forfeiture.
+The expected dividend yield reflects our current and expected true policy for dividends on our common stock became publicly traded in the fourth quarter of 2013.
+We will continue to analyze the expected stock price volatility for our stock options as appropriate.
+In accordance with ASU No. 2016-09, Improvements to Employee Share-Based Payment Accounting (Topic 718), we have elected not to establish a forfieiture rate, as stock-based compensation expense to forfeitures of unvested stock options is fully reversed at the time of forfeiture.